Here’s my annual Nationals All Star selection post.

 - Nationals All-Star representative: Jordan Zimmermann (Update post-publishing: Zimmermann strained a bicep, and had to withdraw from the ASG.
 For a bit it looked like the Nats wouldn’t even have a representative, until Tyler Clippard was named on 7/13/14).

-- Narrative: Zimmermann’s been the best starter on the best pitching staff in the majors this year, and thus earns his spot.
+- Narrative: Zimmermann’s been the best SP on the best pitching staff in the majors this year, and thus earns his spot.
 I find it somewhat odd that a first place team (or near to it) gets just one representative on the team (as discussed above).
 Rendon tried to make the team via the “last man in” voting, but historically Nationals have not fared well in this competition (especially when better known players from large markets are in the competition, aka Anthony Rizzo from the Chicago Cubs), and indeed Rendon finished 4th in the last-man voting.
 LaRoche is having a very good season, almost single handedly carrying the Nats offense while major parts were out injured, but he’s never going to beat out the slew of great NL first basemen (Joey Votto couldn’t even get into this game).
 Soriano has quietly put together one of the best seasons of any closer in the game; at the time of this writing he has a 1.03 ERA and a .829 whip; those are Dennis Eckersley numbers.
 But, the farce that is the all-star game selection criteria (having to select one player from each team) means that teams need a representative, and deserving guys like Soriano get squeezed.
 Then, Soriano indignantly said he wouldn’t even go if named as a replacement … likely leading to Clippard’s replacement selection.
 The same goes for non-closer Storen, who sports a sub 2.00 ERA on the year.
-Advanced stats columnists (Keith Law) also think that Stephen Strasburg is a snub but i’m not entirely sure: he may lead the NL in K’s right now and have far better advanced numbers than “traditional,” but its hard to make an argument that a guy with a 7-6 record and a 3.50+ ERA is all-star worthy.
+Advanced stats columnists (Keith Law) also think that Stephen Strasburg is a snub but I’m not entirely sure: he may lead the NL in K’s right now and have far better advanced numbers than “traditional,” but its hard to make an argument that a guy with a 7-6 record and a 3.50+ ERA is all-star worthy.

 - Nationals All-Star representatives: Bryce Harper*, Jordan Zimmermann